Single- and Multi-Objective Evolutionary Algorithms for the Knapsack Problem with Dynamically Changing Constraints: Introduction

-Theoretical investigations for combinatorial optimization problems with dynamically changing constraints have recently been carried out on different problems~\cite{DBLP:journals/corr/abs-1806-08547}.
-Studies investigated the efficiency of algorithms in finding good quality solutions from scratch, when criteria change the dynamically during optimization process, and/or adopting the current valuable solution when a new dynamic change happens.
-Pourhassan et al.~\cite{DBLP:conf/gecco/PourhassanGN15} and Bossek et al.~\cite{DBLP:conf/gecco/Bossek0PS19} analyzed the performance of simple algorithms on vertex cover and graph coloring problems, respectively, in dynamic environment, where a dynamic change might add or remove an edge to or from the graph.
-Roostapour et al.~\cite{DBLP:conf/aaai/RoostapourN0019} studied the class of submodular functions when the constraint bound changes dynamically.
-They proved that the simple multi-objective evolutionary approach efficiently guarantees the same approximation factor in dynamic environment as the approximation factor of greedy algorithm in static environment.
-In another general study, Shi et al.~\cite{DBLP:journals/algorithmica/ShiSFKN19} considered the baseline evolutionary algorithms dealing with linear functions under dynamic uniform constraints.
+Theoretical investigations for combinatorial optimization problems with dynamically changing constraints have recently been carried out on different types of problems~\cite{DBLP:journals/corr/abs-1806-08547}.
+Studies investigated the efficiency of algorithms in finding good quality solutions from scratch when criteria change dynamically during the optimization process.
+Furthermore, studies considered the time to adapt good solutions after a dynamic change happens. \cite{DBLP:conf/gecco/PourhassanGN15} and ~\cite{DBLP:conf/gecco/Bossek0PS19} analyzed the performance of simple algorithms on vertex cover and graph coloring problems, respectively, in dynamic environment, where a dynamic change might add or remove an edge to or from the graph.~\cite{DBLP:conf/aaai/RoostapourN0019} studied the class of submodular functions where the constraint bound changes dynamically.
+They proved that a simple multi-objective evolutionary approach called POMC efficiently guarantees the same worst-case approximation ratio in the considered dynamic environment as the worst-case approximation ratio of classical greedy algorithms in the static environment.
+In another general study,~\cite{DBLP:journals/algorithmica/ShiSFKN19} considered baseline evolutionary algorithms such as the (1+1)~EA and Global SEMO dealing with linear functions under dynamic uniform constraints.
 This study investigates the runtime of finding a new optimal solution after the constraint bound has changed by certain amount.
-They restricted their theoretical analysis to uniform constraint because of the NP-hardness of the problem under linear constraint, i.e., Knapsack Problem.
-The goal of this paper is to contribute to this research direction from an experimental perspective.
+They theoretically analysed the uniform constraint version since the problem is NP-hard under a linear constraint, which is equivalent to the knapsack problem.